bbranquinho/skip-the-dishes/README.md

         Event contracts
         Eventual consistency

-Many things are considered for the proposed solution, the following figures show a domain architecture and a basic conceptual architecture based on domain modules.

-### 4.1.
-Domain Architecture

 ![Domain Architecture](https://user-images.githubusercontent.com/1013619/37637807-8a7c911e-2be8-11e8-9a09-71091317f36a.png)

 ### 4.2.
 Basic Architecture

+The following figure shows a basic architecture for the project.
+Some things are omitted for simplicity the architecture, like Log (Graylog), Docker Swarm or Kubernetes, Data Analysis, Monitoring, and so on.

 ![Basic Architecture](https://user-images.githubusercontent.com/1013619/37944917-0263b764-3154-11e8-830c-5644490113f1.png)